povigna/pasmath/README.md

 PASmath is a Pascal-based mathematical expression parser and evaluator.

-## Version 0.29 beta 3
+## Version 0.291 alpha

 ### Release Date

-Released on Feb 20, 2002.
+Released on Mar 11, 2002.

 ### Release Notes:

+#### Changes and Additions

+- Compared to the last version released twenty days ago, this version has an additional 12 KB.
-#### Bug Fix and Enhancements
+- Bug Fixes and Improvements:

-- Resolved a significant bug in the calculation of powers that has persisted for a considerable time.
-- Improved the display of certain cases of numbers in scientific notation for better readability.
+  1. Corrected a significant bug in handling negative signs for numbers in exponential notation.
+Previously, expressions like "4-2/3" did not work as expected.
+  2. Added variable management using the "SET" command.
+The variable "ANS" now holds the result of the last calculated expression.
+Credit to "Il mago delle comete" for the variable implementation.
+  3. Introduced the DEC command to set the number of decimal places (default is now four instead of two).
+Also, added the EXIT command (identical to QUIT) for convenience.
+  4. Implemented a display filter for better readability.
+For example, input like "+000041*+00000.12000000" now appears as "41*0.12".

 ### Overview